libp2p/js-libp2p-interfaces/README.md

 ### Dialing to another Peer

-- `Node.js` stream = conn.dial(peerInfo, [<options>])
+- `Node.js` var stream = conn.dial(multiaddr, [options])

 This method dials a connection to the Peer referenced by the peerInfo object.

-peerInfo must be of the type `PeerInfo`.
+multiaddr must be of the type [`multiaddr`](http://npmjs.org/multiaddr).

-stream must be a stream that implements the [abstract-stream](https://github.com/diasdavid/abstract-stream) interface.
+`stream` must implements the [abstract-stream](https://github.com/diasdavid/abstract-stream) interface.

-[<options>] are not mandatory fields for all the implementations that might be passed for certain implementations for them to work (e.g. a Signalling Server for a WebRTC transport/connection implementation)
+`[options]` are not mandatory fields for all the implementations that might be passed for certain implementations for them to work (e.g. a Signalling Server for a WebRTC transport/connection implementation)

 ### Listening for incoming connections from other Peers

-- `Node.js` conn.listen(options, function (stream) {})
+- `Node.js` var listener = conn.createListener(options, function (stream) {})

 This method waits and listens for incoming connections by other peers.

-stream must be a stream that implements the [abstract-stream](https://github.com/diasdavid/abstract-stream) interface.
+`stream` must be a stream that implements the [abstract-stream](https://github.com/diasdavid/abstract-stream) interface.

 Options are the properties this listener must have access in order to properly listen on a given transport/socket

+### Start listening

+- `Node.js` listener.listen(options, [callback])

+This method opens the listener to start listening for incoming connections

+### Close an active listener

+- `Node.js` listener.close([callback])

+This method closes the listener so that no more connections can be open

+`callback` is function that gets called when the listener is closed.
+It is optional